EngageDC/dirt/README.md

 	$ dirt database:dump [-i|--import] dev|staging

+## Setting up a staging server
+We run Centos 6.5 on our staging server, but Dirt should be easily adoptable to other systems as well.
+This is what dirt expects:

+* SSH users are expected to have passwordless `sudo` access, so Apache can be reloaded and vhost files can be created.
+* Deployed websites are stored in `/var/www/sites/`
+* Apache vhost config files are created on a per-website basis and are stored in `/etc/httpd/sites-enabled`
+* Dirt users should have access to a MySQL account that allows creation of databases and users

 ## Assumptions
 As mentioned in the introduction, Dirt is opinionated to some extend.
 This is some of the assumptions we make: